radius-project/bicep-types-aws/artifacts/bicep/aws/aws.ec2/default/types.md

   Starting April 15, 2023, AWS will not onboard new customers to Amazon Elastic Inference (EI), and will help current customers migrate their workloads to options that offer better price and performance.
 After April 15, 2023, new customers will not be able to launch instances with Amazon EI accelerators in Amazon SageMaker, Amazon ECS, or Amazon EC2.
 However, customers who have used Amazon EI at least once during the past 30-day period are considered current customers and will be able to continue using the service.
 * **EnclaveOptions**: [EnclaveOptions](#enclaveoptions): Indicates whether the instance is enabled for AWS Nitro Enclaves.
 For more information, see [What is Nitro Enclaves?](https://docs.aws.amazon.com/enclaves/latest/user/nitro-enclave.html) in the *Nitro Enclaves User Guide*.
  You can't enable AWS Nitro Enclaves and hibernation on the same instance.
 * **HibernationOptions**: [HibernationOptions](#hibernationoptions): Indicates whether an instance is enabled for hibernation.
 This parameter is valid only if the instance meets the [hibernation prerequisites](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/hibernating-prerequisites.html).
-For more information, see [Hibernate your instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html) in the *Amazon Elastic Compute Cloud User Guide*.
+For more information, see [Hibernate your Amazon EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html) in the *Amazon EC2 User Guide*.
 * **IamInstanceProfile**: [IamInstanceProfile](#iaminstanceprofile): The name or Amazon Resource Name (ARN) of an IAM instance profile.
 * **ImageId**: string: The ID of the AMI.
 Alternatively, you can specify a Systems Manager parameter, which will resolve to an AMI ID on launch.
  Valid formats:
-  +   ``ami-17characters00000``
+  +   ``ami-0ac394d6a3example``
   +   ``resolve:ssm:parameter-name``
   +   ``resolve:ssm:parameter-name:version-number``
   +   ``resolve:ssm:parameter-name:label``